Kumara-Kaushik/proba_v_challenge/README.md

 # Proba v challenge:
 The code in this repo documents my approach at attempting to solve the proba-v vhallenge.
-Note: This is an experimental approach using Unet Architecture to explore a new way to solve the challenge.
+Note: This is an experimental approach using U-net Architecture to explore a new way to solve the challenge.
 The winners of the challenge released their codes here and here, These models are end to end networks specifically trained for the challenge.
-Instead I will be using a resnet pre-trained Unet model approach to see if we can obtain similar or better results with a more generalized architecture.
+Instead I will be using a ResNet pre-trained U-net model approach to see if we can obtain similar or better results with a more generalized architecture.

 ## Problem statement:
 We are given multiple images of each of 78 Earth locations and we are asked to develop an algorithm to fuse them together into a single one.
 The result should be a "super-resolved" image that is checked against a high resolution image taken from the same satellite, PROBA-V. The 'V' stands for Vegetation, which is the main focus of the on-board instruments.